Multi-Agent Diverse Generative Adversarial Networks: Abstract

 \section{Abstract}

-We propose an intuitive generalization to the Generative Adversarial Networks (GANs) and its {\em conditional variants} to address the well known {\em mode collapse} problem.
-Firstly, we propose a multi-agent GAN architecture incorporating multiple generators and one discriminator.
-Secondly, to enforce different generators to capture diverse high probability modes, we modify discriminator's objective function where along with finding the real and fake samples, the discriminator has to identify the generator that generated the fake sample.
+We propose MAD-GAN, an intuitive generalization to the Generative Adversarial Networks (GANs) and its {\em conditional variants} to address the well known problem of {\em mode collapse}.
+First, MAD-GAN is a multi-agent GAN architecture incorporating multiple generators and one discriminator.
+Second, to enforce that different generators capture diverse high probability modes, the discriminator of MAD-GAN is designed such that along with finding the real and fake samples, it is also required to identify the generator that generated the given fake sample.
 Intuitively, to succeed in this task, the discriminator must learn to push different generators towards different identifiable modes.
-Our framework (MAD-GAN) is generalizable in the sense that it can be easily combined with other existing variants of GANs to produce diverse samples.
 We perform extensive experiments on synthetic and real datasets and compare MAD-GAN with different variants of GAN.
-We show high quality diverse sample generations for the challenging tasks such as image-to-image translation (known to learn delta distribution) and face generation.
-In addition, we show that MAD-GAN is able to disentangle different modalities even when trained using highly challenging multi-view dataset (mixture of forests, icebergs, bedrooms \etc).
-In the end, we also show its efficacy for the unsupervised feature representation task.
-In the appendix we introduce a similarity based competing objective which encourages the different generators to generate varied samples judged by a user defined similarity metric.
-We show extensive evaluations on a 1-D setting of mixture of gaussians for non parametric density estimation.
-The theoretical proofs back the efficacy of the framework and explains why various generators are pushed towards distinct clusters of modes.
+We show high quality diverse sample generations for challenging tasks such as image-to-image translation and face generation.
+In addition, we also show that MAD-GAN is able to disentangle different modalities when trained using highly challenging diverse-class dataset (\eg dataset with images of forests, icebergs, and bedrooms).
+In the end, we show its efficacy on the unsupervised feature representation task.
+In Appendix, we introduce a similarity based competing objective (MAD-GAN-Sim) which encourages different generators to generate diverse samples based on a user defined similarity metric.
+We show its performance on the image-to-image translation, and also show its effectiveness on the unsupervised feature representation task.